baku89/bndr-js/README.md

 Potential use cases for this library include:

-- Associating user inputs with arbitrary triggers for VJing
+- ⚡️ Associating user inputs with arbitrary triggers for VJing
-- Introducing manual operations in generative art.
+- 🎨 Introducing manual operations in generative art.

 To get a feel for how it works, please try out [this demo](https://baku89.github.io/bndr-js/).

 ## Supported Parameters

-- Pointer (mouse, stylus, touch)
+- 👆 Pointer (mouse, stylus, touch)
   - All parameters supported in [PointerEvent](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events). (pressure, tilt, multi-touch)
+- ⌨️ Keyboard
-- MIDI
+- 🎹 MIDI
   - CC and velocity
-- Gamepad
+- 🎮 Gamepad
   - Vendor-specific button name support: JoyCon, PS5 Controller

 ## How to use